FusionCache/docs/docs/design.md

 - Read query performance (i.e. queries that don't change the cache, such as `GET` and `FIND`)
 - Low latency
-- Unconvoluted query interaction
+- Avoid convoluted query interaction
-  - FQL, the JSON based query language, should be easy to learn
-- Avoid too many configurable parameters
+- Avoid endless configuration options
-  - Users know how they'll use the software, but offering too much configurations leads to complexities and error

 The engine is asynchronous to decouple query execution from query request and responses.
 The network layer is also asynchronous to avoid threads waiting on network socket operations whilst other tasks can be processed.